- What is Velocity?

 Example #2: Position Function

-The velocity equation v(t) is the derivative of the position equation.
+The function v(t) is the derivative of the position function.
 If you’re given a position equation like h(t) or s(t), you’ll need to differentiate that function in order to find the velocity of the falling object.

 Example problem: Frustrated with your calculus class, you throw your textbook out of your dorm window, which is 200 feet above your car in the parking lot.
 The height of the book, in feet over the car after t seconds is given by the function h(t) = 200 – 16t2.
 The book will dent your car if it’s going more than 100 feet per second.
 Will your car get dented?